Brooks Koepka returning to PGA Tour: Five-time major winner officially reinstated after three years with LIV

 Achieving our mission demands exceptional dedication to rigorous global travel, heightened engagement with media, partners, and fans and a commitment to mentoring the next generation of stars.
 More than competitors, our players are partners in this effort to actively market the world’s most important sport.
 We’re deeply grateful to our players who embrace, enjoy, and appreciate the incredible opportunity we have to shape the game for the next era of players and fans."

-In the statement, LIV also announced that Talor Gooch will take over as Captain of Smash GC for the 2026 season in Koepka's absence.
+In the statement, LIV also announced that Talor Gooch would take over as Captain of Smash GC for the 2026 season in Koepka's absence.

 Koepka also had a statement through representatives.
 He specified that family was a major factor in his decision.
 In October, Koepka's wife, Jena, announced on Instagram that she had experienced a miscarriage.